shesharpnl/.github/CONTRIBUTING.md

 # Contributing Guidelines

 We're thrilled that you want to contribute.
 Before you get started, please take a moment to review our [Code of Conduct](CODE_OF_CONDUCT.md).
+We welcome contributions from our community members.
+Join us on [Slack](https://www.shesharp.co/slack).

+## Only PRs From Existing Community Members Will Be Accepted ##
+Joining is easy!
+Just hop on our Slack and say hello in the introductions channel.
+We prioritize contributions from underrepresented genders.
+If that doesn't sound like you, you can still contribute by raising issues and helping our community improve their PRs.

 ## How to Contribute